Petful

 2. Where They Came From

-According to The International Cat Association (TICA), American Shorthair breeders originally bred to Persians to obtain the silver coloring and green eyes in the 1950s.
+(TICA), American Shorthair breeders originally bred to Persians to obtain the silver coloring and green eyes in the 1950s.

-The intent was to create an American Shorthair with silver coloring, but breeders discovered that kittens often more closely resembled the Persian.
+The intent was to create an American Shorthairwith silver coloring, but breeders discovered that kittens often more closely resembled the Persian.

 Breeder Jane Martinke was worried about possible alterations to the American Shorthair bloodline but was also intrigued by this new Persian type of cat.
-In 1966, Martinke went to the Cat Fanciers’ Association’s (CFA) board of directors and proposed the addition of this breed.
+In 1966, Martinke went to the Cat Fanciers' Association's

-The Exotic was originally named “Sterling” for the silver-colored coats and would have the same standard as the Persian — but without the nose break.
+The Exotic was originally named "Sterling" for the silver-colored coats and would have the same standard as the Persian -- but without the nose break.

 As more Exotics were bred, other Persian coat colors began creeping in and were deemed acceptable by the CFA, but coat characteristics have become a bit tricky.
 Nancy Robbins, author of Domestic Cats: Their Breeds and Other Facts, says: